Pouzor/NodeMongoDBAdmin/README.md

 #  NodeMongoDBAdmin

+NodeMongoDBAdmin is a tool written in Node.js with Mean.io, intended to handle the administration of MongoDB over the Web.

 ## Prerequisite Technologies
 ### Linux
 * *Node.js* - <a href="http://nodejs.org/download/">Download</a> and Install Node.js, nodeschool has free <a href=" http://nodeschool.io/#workshoppers">node tutorials</a> to get you started.